Moza bint Nasser: Early life and education

-Areas of work
+Areas of work and philanthropy

-Moza co-founded and chairs the Qatar Foundation for Education, Science and Community Development (QF), which was set up in 1995.
+Sheikha Moza co-founded and chairs the Qatar Foundation for Education, Science and Community Development (QF), which was set up in 1995.
+She has dedicated her efforts to advancing education reforms in Qatar through the QF.
+This non-profit organization was established by her husband the same year he assumed the role of emir.
+Sheikha Moza established Education Above All in 2012, aiming to make education accessible to marginalized children globally.

+Sheikha Moza has been vocal in advocating for the protection of education in warzones, and Protect Education in Insecurity and Conflict (PEIC) was established under the auspices of Education Above All with the aim of promoting and providing education to children living in areas of conflict and war.
+After Qatar advocated for the establishment of 9 September as the International Day to Protect Education from Attack, established by unanimous resolution of the UN General Assembly, Sheikha Moza has spoken at each observance of the Day: online in 2020 and 2021, at UNESCO in Paris in 2022, at the United Nations Headquarters in New York in 2023, and in Doha in 2024.

-Moza also acted as chairperson of Silatech since 2008, chairperson of the Arab Democracy Foundation, and president of the Supreme Council for Family Affairs since 1998.
-She has been vice president of the Supreme Education Council since 2002 and was UNESCO's Special Envoy for Basic and Higher Education in 2003.
-In 2002, she and former Emir Hamad bin Khalifa Al Thani opened the Weill Cornell Medical College in Qatar.
-She is also a member of the Board of Overseers of Weill Cornell Medicine.
-Besides this, she is the chairperson of Sidra Medical and Research Center, a high-tech women's and children's hospital in Doha.
+Sheikha Moza has acted as chairperson of Silatech since 2008, chairperson of the Arab Democracy Foundation, and founded the Supreme Council for Family Affairs in 1998.
+She was vice president of the Supreme Education Council from 2002 until 2012 and was made UNESCO's Special Envoy for Basic and Higher Education in 2003, a position she resigned in November 2023, because of UNESCO's silence about the plight of Palestinian children.
+In 2002, she and former emir Hamad bin Khalifa Al Thani opened the Weill Cornell Medical College in Qatar.
+She is a member of the Board of Overseers of Weill Cornell Medicine. and chairperson of Sidra Medical and Research Center, a high-tech women's and children's hospital in Doha.
 She also endowed this medical center with $7.9 billion.

-She works with the UN to support global education and has been selected as a United Nations Advocate for the Sustainable Development Goals.

-In 2012, she founded the Education Above All (EAA) Foundation to improve access to quality education in developing countries.
-EAA is a partner of UNICEF and UNESCO.

-She is the owner of Le Tanneur, a French leather-goods manufacturer.
-Additionally, in 2010, she was named as one of Forbes' 100 Most Powerful Women at #74.
-She was listed in the 'Top 100 most powerful Arabs' from 2013 to 2017 by Gulf Business.

-As the public consort of the emir, she has represented Qatar at many international events, including state visits and royal weddings.